Optimizing ArgoCD performance in HA configurations

 UI Performance

-Comparing the results before and after the start of the improvement efforts and manual sharding operations, we obtained the following results:
+Comparing the situation before and after manual sharding was implemented, we were able to obtain the following results:

 Before improvement (FCP, LCP) | After improvement (FCP, LCP) | |